scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 Refer to the Victoria Metrics documentation for the details on modifying values.

-## Customizing Prometheus port

-Collector and Compose make that easy, but there are other places where it may be set, such as `./vm/prometheus.yml`.

-Configure multiple scrape destinations in Victoria Metrics if you have multiple Collectors.

 ## Customizing Grafana data source

 That's in `./grafana/provisioning/datasources/vm.yml`.

-You could, for example, configure Victoria Metrics as a Prometheus data source or scrape Collector data by some other Prometheus-compatible database.
+You could, for example, configure Victoria Metrics as a Prometheus data source or scrape Collector data by some other Prometheus-compatible database, in which case you'd want a different data source added to Grafana.

+If you replace Victoria Metrics with Prometheus, the reference dashboards may need small changes, so perhaps try adding a new data source first (while leaving VM's "EPA" data source in place), and fully replace VM's "EPA" with a new Prometheus "EPA" if the dashboards work okay with your Prometheus data source.

 ## Calibration and testing